rr39943/pop_density-edu_level/README.md

 [![codebeat badge](https://codebeat.co/badges/045ca497-dbff-4a7d-a45e-61569840ca5b)](https://codebeat.co/projects/github-com-rr39943-pop_density-edu_level-master)

 This repository is a test repository to analyse and test best practices in data management.
-It analyses data from Swiss cantons to determine if a correlation exists between population density and percent of people that have a University or equivalent diploma.
+It analyses data from Swiss cantons to determine if a correlation exists between population density and the share of population holding a university degree or equivalent.

 ## Prerequisites
-Standard version of python 3.6 with the libraries stated in [requirements.txt](./requirements.txt).
+* Standard version of python 3.6
+* Python libraries listed in [requirements.txt](./requirements.txt).

 ## Installation